InfOmics/MUVIG/README.md

 ### **PLINK**

 PLINK is avaialble at [PLINK download](https://zzz.bwh.harvard.edu/plink/download.shtml).
+Are avaiable ZIP files containing binaries compilied on various platforms as well as the C/C++ source code.
+Linux/Unix users should download the source code and compile.
+The downloads also contain a version of gPLINK, an (optional) GUI for PLINK.
+PLINK is available as a Debian package

 ### The following **R packages**: